APPLICATIONS CLOSE 5PM AEST, 28 JULY 2017

 Two awards of up to $1,000 may be awarded annually.

 CSIRO is the federal government agency for scientific research in Australia.
 Its chief role is to improve the economic and social performance of industry, for the benefit of the community.

 Nomination for the award is open to current financial ARMS members.
 Nominations of both individuals and teams are encouraged.
 For the latter, at least one ARMS member of the team must have played a significant leadership or initiating role.

 The following ARMS members are excluded from nomination as an individual recipient:

 a) Previous recipients of this award;

-Award winners will be presented with their prize and a certificate at a Gala Dinner at the INORMS Conference.
+Award winners will be presented with their prize and a certificate at a Gala Dinner at the ARMS Wellington Conference on the 28th of September 2017.
 The recipient’s employer will receive prize money to be used for professional development of the winning individual or team.
 The award recipient(s) will also be featured in our e-newsletter, Up In ARMS and on the ARMS website.